Schiehallion experiment: Schiehallion, 1774

 Between 1763 and 1767, during operations to survey the Mason–Dixon line between the states of Pennsylvania and Maryland, British astronomers found many more systematic and non-random errors than might have been expected, extending the work longer than planned.
-When this information reached the members of the Royal Society, Henry Cavendish realized that the phenomenon may have been due to the gravitational pull of the nearby Allegheny Mountains, which had probably diverted the plumb lines of the theodolites and the liquids inside spirit levels.
+When this information reached the members of the Royal Society, Henry Cavendish realized that this effect might have been due to the gravitational pull of the nearby Allegheny Mountains, which had probably diverted the plumb lines of the theodolites and the liquids inside spirit levels.

 Prompted by this news, a further attempt on the experiment was proposed to the Royal Society in 1772 by Nevil Maskelyne, Astronomer Royal.
-He suggested that the experiment would "do honour to the nation where it was made" and proposed Whernside in Yorkshire, or the Blencathra-Skiddaw massif in Cumberland as suitable targets.
+He suggested that the experiment would "do honour to the nation where it was made" and proposed Whernside in Yorkshire, or the Blencathra-Skiddaw massif in Cumberland, as suitable targets.
 The Royal Society formed the Committee of Attraction to consider the matter, appointing Maskelyne, Joseph Banks and Benjamin Franklin amongst its members.
 The Committee dispatched the astronomer and surveyor Charles Mason to find a suitable mountain.

 After a lengthy search over the summer of 1773, Mason reported that the best candidate was Schiehallion (then spelled Schehallien), a 1083 m peak lying between Loch Tay and Loch Rannoch in the central Scottish Highlands.
-The mountain stood in isolation from any nearby hills, which would reduce their gravitational influence, and its symmetrical east–west ridge would simplify the calculations.
+The mountain stood apart from any nearby hills, which would reduce their gravitational influence, and its symmetrical east–west ridge would simplify the calculations.
 Its steep northern and southern slopes would allow the experiment to be sited close to its centre of mass, maximising the deflection effect.
-Coincidentally, the summit lies almost exactly at the latitudinal and longitudinal centre of Scotland.

 Mason declined to conduct the work himself for the offered commission of one guinea per day.
 The task therefore fell to Maskelyne, for which he was granted a temporary leave of his duties as Astronomer Royal.
 He was aided in the task by mathematician and surveyor Charles Hutton, and Reuben Burrow who was a mathematician of the Royal Greenwich Observatory.
 A workforce of labourers was engaged to construct observatories for the astronomers and assist in the surveying.
 The science team was particularly well-equipped: its astronomical instruments included a 12 in brass quadrant from Cook's 1769 transit of Venus expedition, a 10 ft zenith sector, and a regulator (precision pendulum clock) for timing the astronomical observations.
 They also acquired a theodolite and Gunter's chain for surveying the mountain, and a pair of barometers for measuring altitude.
-Generous funding for the experiment was available due to underspend on the transit of Venus expedition, which had been turned over to the Society by King George III of the United Kingdom.
+Generous funding for the experiment was available due to underspend on the transit of Venus expedition, which had been turned over to the Society by King George III.